2026 Bible Convention – Speaking Programme, Timings & Venue

 Looking to the future…

-In 2025 Longhorsley Mission marks 150 years since it began in 1875.
+2025 also marked 150 years since Longhorsley Mission began in 1875.
 As we look to the future we pray that the Lord will guide our fellowship as we seek to maintain the Convention in rural Northumberland.